Arksine/moonraker/docs/web_api.md

     - `debug_enabled`: True when "enable_repo_debug" has been configured.
 This
       will bypass repo validation, allowing detached updates, and updates from a remote/origin other than "origin/master".
-  - The `client` object has the following fields:
+  - Multiple `client` fields may be present.
+Web clients have the following
+    fields:
     - `name`: Name of the configured client
     - `version`:  version of the installed client.
-    - `remote_version`:  version of the latest release published to GitHub
+    - `remote_version`:  version of the latest release published to GitHub A `git_repo` client will have fields that match that of `klipper` and `moonraker`
   - The `system` object has the following fields:
     - `package_count`: The number of system packages available for update
     - `package_list`: An array containing the names of packages available